f5devcentral/f5-agility-labs-ddos/docs/class1/module1/lab3.rst

 - On the Jumpbox type **Ctrl + C** to stop the attack.

 Task 6 – View the DoS Visibility Page
 --------------------------------------

-Use the new DoS Visibility page to view statistics about the DoS attacks you submitted during this exercise.
+You can now use the new DoS Visibility page to view statistics about the DoS attacks you submitted during this exercise.

 - Open the **Statistics > DoS Visibility** page.